PavanMohanN/EEW_system_Variational/README.md

 ### Installation

+To guarantee reproducibility, the execution environment and required dependencies are explicitly detailed in the repository's README.md and the header of the executable.ipynb.
+The workflow requires Python 3.12.10 and the following core library versions:

+    cloudpickle: 3.1.2
+    numpy: 2.0.2
+    scikit-learn: 1.6.1
+    tensorflow: 2.19.0
+    torch: 2.11.0+cpu

 Ensure you have Python 3.x installed.
 Use the following pip commands to install the necessary libraries:

 <code>pip install numpy pandas matplotlib scikit-learn keras tensorflow</code><br>